-Swiss company law generally provides for a one-tier board model.
-In practice, however, day-to-day management (except for the non-delegable and inalienable competences of the board, see 3.2 Decisions Made by Governing Bodies) is often, and typically in listed companies, delegated from the board to the executive management, thus leading to a two-tier board structure.
-Such rightful delegation excludes the directors' liability for damages provided that the board applied the necessary care in selecting, instructing and supervising the management.
+Swiss company law generally provides for a onetier board model.
+In practice, however, day-to-day management (except for the non-delegable and inalienable competencies of the board, see 3.2 Decisions Made by Particular Bodies) is often, and typically in listed companies, delegated from the board to an executive management, thus leading to a two-tier board structure.
+Such rightful delegation excludes the directors' liability for damages relating to the delegated day-to-day management (but not the core duties) provided that the board applied the necessary care in selecting, instructing and supervising the management.